 Acquisition of the Elaugen Group with locations in Germany, Switzerland, Austria, Czech Republic and Belgium.

-Goldschmidt Thermit GmbH founded as Finance and Management Holding of the Goldschmidt Thermit Group.
+Goldschmidt Thermit GmbH becomes Finance and Management Holding of the Goldschmidt Thermit Group.

 RO-Thermit founded in Rumania as a subsidiary of MÁV-Thermit.

 Thermit China Co.
 Ltd. founded as a subsidiary of Goldschmidt Thermit GmbH.